Let Your Property

 • Bedroom two with a double bed, bedside table and clothes-hanging space.

-• Main bathroom with bath, shower, W.C. and washbasin.
+• Main bathroom with bath, shower, WC and wash basin.

 Outside Area

-Private walled garden with views over the village church and charming.
+Private walled garden with views over the village church and charming gardens.
 Your cottage overlooks Castle House, one of Deddington’s most historic and architecturally significant buildings.
 This Grade II manor dates back to the 13th century, with later 17th-century additions and a beautifully restored façade.
 Its former chapel, honey-stone walls and elegant gardens create a striking focal point in the village, adding a sense of heritage and charm to your stay.

 The Neighbourhood